wollewald/INA219_WE/README.md

 # INA219_WE
 An Arduino library for the INA219 current and power sensor module.

 It allows to set various ADC modes, gains and bus voltage ranges.
-Continous mode, triggered mode, power down and ADC off mode are supported.
+Continuous mode, triggered mode, power down and ADC off mode are supported.
+Default shunt size is 0.1 ohms, but you can change it.

 I attached a list of public functions and a fritzing scheme for the example sketches.